This tutorial shows how to create a Telecom Financial Model in Excel.

 Project Finance Model Excel Template and Tutorial – this post is an example of estimating revenue and cost and consolidating the cash flow forecast of multiple infrastructure projects.

 Capital Investment Plan in Excel – read about combining capital investment and market reach to forecast revenues and fixed / variable costs.

 Merger and Acquisition Model in Excel – this post explores combining two markets to increase customer reach, showing how to use debt to acquire other companies and their assets.

 Monthly Budget and Forecast in Excel – an example of converting actual revenues and costs into a short- and long-term plan.

 Marketing Investment Plan in Excel – convert a marketing budget into a user growth and cash flow forecast.

 Cash Flow Forecast in Excel – an example of projecting customer growth and linking it to the monthly revenue and cost calculations.

 Build an Excel Financial Model with Debt Financing – explore how to add debt to a cash flow forecast using the present value of projected revenues.

 How to Create a Subscription Model in Excel – read more about user churn and its impact on the customer lifetime value.

-Your First Steps in Excel – Beginner’s Tutorial – this post is a refresher on the basics of Excel and its main formulas and functionalities.
+Your First Steps in Excel – Beginner’s Tutorial – refresh the basics of spreadsheets and the main formulas and functionalities.